-that a bonsai is a plant that resembles a large, old tree in miniature, we can more easily create a bonsai from a model we know
+Native Shrubs are Adaptable Bonsai:A bonsai is a plant that resembles a large, old tree in miniature, we can more easily create a bonsai from a model we know.

 Native shrubs are by nature survivors.
 They must, depending on their habitat, be able to tolerate extremes of temperature, animal mutilation, drought and/or flood, and even people!
 They often make good bonsai material because stress simply makes them try a little harder.
 They aren't often known for lush, rampant growth as much as their ability to 'bounce back' after a problem that would devastate a pampered shrub in our gardens.
 They are usually slow growing, often developing trunks that are thick, twisted and gnarled by wind, or animal grazing.

 A necessary part of survival must be an ability to reproduce under varied and often less than ideal conditions.
 This could be seed that is easily dispersed by wind or clinging to animal fur.
 It could be fruit that is eaten by animals or birds, so seed is dropped some distance from the plant, or evergreen cones picked and stored by squirrels.
 Some plants reproduce by vegetative reproduction, sending up miniature plants from the root system called 'suckers'.
 These plants can be removed from the parent plant when they are small, and can become intriguing bonsai.

 If we remember our definition that a bonsai is a plant that resembles a large, old tree in miniature, we can more easily create a bonsai from a model we know, rather than an exotic tree we may have never seen.
 A native plant can have a bonsai style in its native habitat, because something creates the stress that keeps it small, and branch growth is modified by growing conditions.
 We can create an image of that plant ourselves, under more controlled conditions, as a bonsai.